pullyvan/Fogproject/README.md

 First of all you need to configure your network interface and set a static ip, here is an example for Ubuntu using netplan

-In case you public network can have a dhcp server feel free to not set up a local network interface
+In case your public network can have a dhcp server feel free to not set up a local network interface

 ```
 vim /etc/netplan/01-network-manager-all.yaml